Wild Herb Plants Uses and Descriptions,

 Used extensively in Europe as an herbal sedative.
 Common plant of Southern U.S. fence rows and fields.

 An infusion is useful in the treatment of lung afflictions.
 The seeds are high in Omega 3s and are used as a table spice in the Orient.

 An old time herbal remedy for deworming, Pinkroot is little used today except for in homeopathic preparations.

-Appears in all but the best kept yards, Plantain is one of the most useful and common of all medicinal plants.
+Appears in all but the best kept yards, Plantain is said to be as useful as it is common.

 The toxicity of Pokeweed is controversial, as are the medicinal claims.
 The early growing shoots are eaten as a pot herbs after 2 changes of water.

 Prunella Vulgaris herb is known as Heal All, a name that suits it for its many reputed health benefits, both externally and internally.

-Red Clover herb is edible and medicinal, the young leaves and new flowers are harvested, and are used in salads, soups, or as a pot herb.
+Red Clover herb is edible.
+The young leaves and new flowers are harvested, and are used in salads, soups, or as a pot herb.

 Sassafras is the original source of herbal root beer, and is often made into a fragrant tasty tea.
 The FDA has declared it unsafe.